ZG79/zg79.github.io/class-03.md

 The four parts of an HTML element's box, as referred to by the "box model," are:

-Content: This is the actual content of the element, such as text or images.
+- Content: This is the actual content of the element, such as text or images.
 The content is surrounded by padding.

-Padding: This is the area between the content and the border.
+- Padding: This is the area between the content and the border.
 It provides space between the content and the border, giving the content room to breathe.

-Border: The border is the line that surrounds the padding and the content.
+- Border: The border is the line that surrounds the padding and the content.
 It provides a visual delimiter between the content and the background.

-Margin: The margin is the space outside of the border.
+- Margin: The margin is the space outside of the border.
 It provides space between the element and other elements on the page, creating separation and clear boundaries.

+## What data types can you store inside of an Array?

+- Numbers (integers, floating-point numbers)
+- Strings (textual data)
+- Booleans (true/false values)
+- Objects (collections of key-value pairs)
+- Arrays (nested arrays)
+- Functions (blocks of code that can be executed)
+- Null and undefined values

+  ##